 You’d think that knowing the people you’re impersonating would give someone an advantage, but when The Doctor takes the form of Captain Janeway in the penultimate episode of Voyager, it doesn’t take Chakotay long to catch on.
 The Doctor’s trying to free the captain, who’s been held hostage, by rendezvousing with her captors and meeting their demands — but Chakotay knows Janeway always seeks his counsel on major decisions, unlike her double.
 The Doctor’s impersonations of Chakotay and a pregnant Torres last even less time.
 Although he considers himself a keen observer of humanity, perhaps he’s simply not a good actor?

 10. Kira, Not in Love

-If there's one thing the Female Changeling on Deep Space 9 likes to do more than talk trash about “solids,” it’s prod Odo about his crush on Major Kira.
+If there's one thing the Female Changeling on Star Trek: Deep Space Nine likes to do more than talk trash about “solids,” it’s prod Odo about his crush on Major Kira.
 True to form (literally), she never would have gotten that information if she hadn’t taken the shape of the major.
 Pretending to be Kira trapped in a rapidly growing rock structure, the Changeling gets Odo to admit he’s in love with her.
 But he realizes it can’t be the real Kira when she says she’s in love with too.

 9. A Salty Saboteur